IMPORTANT: THIS RECIPE CONTAINS A NEW AND IMPROVED CARAMEL SAUCE

 - 15 Choc Zero Sugar Free Chocolate Squares, 1.5 bags.
 Remove chocolate from wrappers and coarsely chop, using a serrated knife.
 (Use KINDKETOMAMA for 10% off!)

 - Prepare the pecans.
 Toast them on a dry skillet for 1-2 minutes until fragrant and browned lightly.
 Set aside.

-- In a double boiler (or microwave) melt the chocolate until it’s smooth and melted but still thick, you don’t want it too runny.
-Allow the chocolate to cool a bit so it won’t melt the caramel when you assemble your turtles.
+- In a double boiler (or microwave) melt the chocolate.
+Scrape the sides and also stir periodically to make sure it melts every.
+Melt until until it’s smooth but still thick, you don’t want it too runny.
+Once complete, allow the chocolate to cool a bit so it won’t melt the caramel when you assemble your turtles.

 - Arrange pecans on a cookie sheet lined with parchment paper.
 I clustered them in groups of 3.